Barclays' Diamond faces grilling in parliament

 OFFICIAL ENCOURAGEMENT?

-The 2008 memo suggests that Barclays was given implicit encouragement by BoE deputy governor Paul Tucker to lower its contributions to setting Libor during the peak of the financial crisis to present a better picture of financial health.
+The 2008 memo suggests that Barclays was given implicit encouragement by the deputy governor of the Bank of England, Paul Tucker, to massage its contributions to setting Libor lower during the peak of the financial crisis to present a better picture of Barclays' financial health.

-According to the memo, Tucker told Diamond he had received calls about the Libor rate and banks' submission for it from senior government officials.
-"It did not always need to be the case that we appeared as high as we have recently," Diamond said he had been told.
+According to the memo, Tucker told Diamond, then head of Barclays' investment bank, he had received calls about the Libor rate and banks' submission for it from senior government officials.
+"It did not always need to be the case that we appeared as high as we have recently," Diamond said he had been told in a note to then chief executive of Barclays.

-The memo was a "file note" produced to make a record of important conversations.
-Diamond only wrote a handful of them in his 16 years at the bank.

 The Bank of England declined to comment.

+Former Chancellor of the Exchequer Darling was sceptical of the Barclays defence: "What Bob Diamond or Barclays appear to be saying is that the Bank (of England) told them to do this," he told Channel Four television.

+"I would find it absolutely astonishing that the Bank would ever make such a suggestion and equally I can think of no circumstances that anyone, certainly in the department which I was responsible for - the Treasury - would ever suggest wrongdoing like this," said Darling, whose centre-left Labour party is now in opposition.

-Barclays' agreement to pay fines last week increased pressure on other banks to cooperate in a probe that could cost the industry billions of dollars.
+Barclays agreement to pay fines last week increased pressure on other banks to cooperate in a probe which could cost the industry billions of dollars.

-The Libor figures submitted by banks are compiled by Thomson Reuters (TRI.TO), parent company of Reuters, on behalf of the BBA.
-(Additional reporting by Steve Slater, Sinead Cruise and Raji Menon; Editing by Will Waterman)
+The Libor figures submitted by banks are compiled by Thomson Reuters, parent company of Reuters, on behalf of the BBA.
+(Reporting by Matt Scuffham; Editing by Giles Elgood)